General Rating: Ng is an author to watch. The writing is fabulous—the best I’ve seen recently.

 Other characters – Ng brought a few other characters into the mix when needed to enhance the family’s story.

 Storyline: This novel depicts the hardship and discrimination of an American Chinese family.
 The suffering of the Lee parents impacted how they raised their children.
 Neither were bad people, but they allowed their past to influence, harm really, their children—a characteristic often present in many families.
 While that family dynamics may be common, the effect that discrimination has on a family is explicitly told here.

 Writing: I cannot express how well written this novel is.
 The writing is possibly the best I’ve seen in years.
 I dawdled over it.
 The author told the story from an omnipotent view, which is tough and often frowned upon in today’s literary world.
 She makes the transition from POV to POV appear easy.
 This is one of those books that is so well written, you wish you had bought rather than loaned.

 Read this author again?
 Absolutely.
 I’ve already begun Little Fires Everywhere.
 Ng writes flawlessly.
 I’ll read anything she writes.

 To find more good books click here.

-CJ Zahner is the author of The Suicide Gene, a psychological thriller, and Dream Wide Awake and Project Dream, two thrillers that carry a paranormal element.
+CJ Zahner is the author of The Suicide Gene, a psychological thriller, Dream Wide Awake, and Project Dream, two thrillers that carry a sixth-sense paranormal element, and Friends Who Move Couches, women’s fiction.
 These last two novels were inspired by Zahner’s own experiences.
 See the video of her own paranormal experience, a premonition of 9/11 here.
 Download her Beyond Reality Radio podcast here.
 Follow her on Instagram, Twitter, Facebook, Goodreads, BookBub, or LinkedIn.
 Purchase her books on Amazon.